dapub1013/deadstream/README.md

 ### For Development
 1. Check `03-learning-roadmap.md` to see your current phase
 2. Use `04-instruction-template.md` to request specific help
+3. Reference `07-project-guidelines.md` for coding standards
+4. Reference `08-import-and-architecture-reference.md` when creating new files
-3. Reference `ui-design-specification.md` when building UI components (Phase 6+)
+5. Reference `ui-design-specification.md` when building UI components (Phase 6+)
-4. Document your own learning in the repository's `/docs/learning-notes/` folder
+6. Document your own learning in the repository's `/docs/learning-notes/` folder
-5. Update `05-technical-decisions.md` when you make significant choices
+7. Update `05-technical-decisions.md` when you make significant choices

 ### For Troubleshooting
+- Check `08-import-and-architecture-reference.md` for import/module errors
+- Check `07-project-guidelines.md` for coding standard violations
 - Check `05-technical-decisions.md` for "Why we chose X"
 - Review `00-api-analysis.md` for API-related issues
 - Look at the roadmap for prerequisite phases you may have skipped